parsiya/parsiya.net/content/post/2020/2020-05-01-quieter-burp-history/index.markdown

 the nuclear option) please let me know.

 # Burp's HTTP History Filter
 The filter for HTTP History is another good ally in our war against noise.
 I usually remove CSS and some file extensions like woff/woff2 (fonts).
 You can add these to the `Filter by file extension > Hide` section and then turn it on/off as needed.
+Bonus points for adding them to your default Burp config file.
 The possibilities here are endless.

 ## OPTIONS
 Burp's history filter does not have a way to hide HTTP verbs like OPTIONS.
-All those noisy preflight requests will pollute your history.
-I described how I wrote an extension to hide them in
-[Hiding OPTIONS - An Adventure in Dealing with Burp Proxy in an Extension] ({{< relref "post/2019/2019-04-06-hiding-options/index.markdown" >}}
-"Hiding OPTIONS - An Adventure in Dealing with Burp Proxy in an Extension").
+The preflight requests will pollute your history.
+I described how I wrote an extension to hide them in [Hiding OPTIONS - An Adventure in Dealing with Burp Proxy in an Extension] ({{< relref "post/2019/2019-04-06-hiding-options/index.markdown" >}} "Hiding OPTIONS - An Adventure in Dealing with Burp Proxy in an Extension").
 You can use this methodology to hide any HTTP verb from history.

 Note: [Capt.
 Meelo][capt-meelo] wrote an extension based on my blog post (seems like mine has stopped working), you can see their blog post at